HabanaAI/Setup_and_Install/utils/README.md

 ## manage_network_ifs

-Moved to habanalabs-qual Example: (/opt/habanalabs/qual/gaudi2/bin/manage_network_ifs.sh).
+Moved to habanalabs-qual Example: (/opt/habanalabs/qual/gaudi2/bin/manage_network_ifs.sh or /opt/habanalabs/qual/gaudi3/bin/manage_network_ifs.sh).

 This script can be used as reference to bring up, take down, set IPs, unset IPs and check for status of the Intel Gaudi network interfaces.